NZLouislu/nzmarie-ai-blog/lib/post/en/buying-property-new-zealand-complete-guide.md

 layout: post
 title: "Your Complete Guide to Buying Property in New Zealand"
 subtitle: "A Step-by-Step Guide for First-Time Buyers and Investors"
-description: "Marie Hong's comprehensive guide to buying property in New Zealand.
+description: "Marie Nian's comprehensive guide to buying property in New Zealand.
 Whether you're a first-time buyer or looking to invest, this guide walks you through every step of the property buying process."
 excerpt: "Everything about buying property in New Zealand"
 date: 2024-01-10
-author: "Marie Hong"
+author: "Marie Nian"
 image: "/img/property-buying-guide.jpg"
 published: true
 tags: